frannieziesemer/library/README.md

 ### features to add
+- cloud storage
+- always many more features to add to make the user experience better!
     - create a double check on the delete button - are you sure you want to delete? yes / no
     - change colour or indicator for when a book is read
-- cloud storage
+    - a get started text to be hidden after the first book is added